All Products

 • Do not migrate or upgrade an instance that has a two-way DTS data synchronization task in progress.
 Data inconsistency may occur.

-• If the logical migration method is used and the Status value displayed in the RDS Migration section is Precheck Failed after the PolarDB cluster is created, follow the instructions in the error message to troubleshoot the issue.预检查失败
+• For logical migration: if the RDS Migration section shows Precheck Failed after the cluster is created, follow the instructions in the error message to troubleshoot.预检查失败

-For example, if a trigger is created in the source ApsaraDB RDS for MySQL instance, the precheck fails and the "The RDS instance has a trigger." error message is reported.
-You can delete the trigger and then click Continue Migration.
-Alternatively, you can click Cancel Migration and then manually create a data synchronization task in the DTS console.
+For example, if the source RDS instance contains a trigger, the precheck fails with "The RDS instance has a trigger."
+Delete the trigger and click Continue Migration, or click Cancel Migration and manually create a data synchronization task in the DTS console.
 For more information, see Configure a data synchronization task for a source database that contains a trigger.

-• You can click Cancel Migration in this step.
-For information about the impacts, see FAQ.
+• You can also click Cancel Migration at this stage.
+For information about the impacts of cancelling migration, see FAQ.

 (Optional) Step 2: Add endpoints